 - Ability to give feedback to Grammarly as to how correct the suggestion was.

-- Word choice suggestions not always on point.
+- Word choice suggestions are not always on point.
 For example, in the context of describing a character from a story most challenging/most demanding is not an appropriate synonym for toughest.

 - Suggestions can get a bit annoying when you know what you’re doing and play with conventions.
 Humour in writing, for example, is a lot about unusual word choices willfully that ignore context.